Bowhunter University Program:

 Youth completing the IBEP certification may also be considered for special youth bowhunting programs occasionally available.

-Hunter Education - The Field Experience (one session, cost $15): TPWD Requirements
+Hunter Education - The Field Experience (one session, cost $15, plus $5 facility fee): TPWD Requirements

 “Hunter Education provides instruction in Texas hunting regulations, wildlife management and identification, conservation, ethics, firearm and hunting safety and responsibility, and outdoor skills.
 This course is particularly suited to novice or young hunters.
 All materials are provided and subjects are covered in depth to enable the student to successfully complete the Hunter Education certification process.”